 - Augmenting the income stream

 It takes the in-depth skill of an industry insider in Urology revenue cycle management to see how to understand how to most viably transit into ICD-10.
-Expert medical billers and coders in Urology are equipped with the critical resources, knowledge and know-hows in dealing with claim denial, latest CPT and ICD-10 codes, including the healthcare payer norms.
-They invest significant time to stay abreast of all the rules, edits, surgical coding regulations and documentation requirements unique to Urology revenue cycle management.
+Expert medical billers and coders in Urology are equipped with the critical resources, knowledge, and know-how in dealing with a claim denial, latest CPT, and ICD-10 codes, including the healthcare payer norms.
+They invest significant time to stay abreast of all the rules, edits, surgical coding regulations, and documentation requirements unique to Urology revenue cycle management.
 That investment translates to increased revenue for your practice.

 Working with specialist coder’s results in a higher satisfaction ratio for the physicians, as they know that, they can now fully concentrate on their core work area, which is treating patients, while the experts in the billing field will look to augment their income cycle.